luontola/gcp-dynamic-dns/README.md

 ## Using

-Run this application's container using the command `["/app", "sync"]`, set to restart always, and it will sync the IP address automatically whenever it changes.
+Run this application's container using the command `sync` (entrypoint `/app`), `host` network and restart policy `always`.
+It will then sync the IP address automatically whenever it changes.

-For a list of other commands, run `["/app", "help"]`.
+For a list of other commands, run the `help` command.

 ### Environment variables